 Pet owners don’t lack options when it comes to feeding and rewarding their companions.
-There are currently 630 distinct pet food and treat brands, up 71% from 2011.
+The latest data suggests there are currently 630 distinct pet food and treat brands, up 71% from 2011.
 Between those brands, there are over 22,000 unique SKUs.

 The pet grooming industry is expected to reach $14.5 billion by 2025 (Grandview Research)

 Market experts are bullish on the pet grooming industry.
 They see it hitting $14.5 billion by 2025, with half of that revenue taking place in the United States.
 Shampoo and conditioner are predicted to be the leading products, with a 52% revenue share.

 30% of pet spending goes toward veterinarian care and products (Supermarket News)